-THE third annual session of the College opened Wednesday morning, September 9, with an attendance of forty-seven, about ten more than we had at the opening last year.
+The third annual session of the College opened Wednesday morning, September 9, with an attendance of forty-seven, about ten more than we had at the opening last year.
 A very large number of the old students have returned, and we were also glad to see many new faces, not alone from Great Britain but also from other countries far and near added to the enrolment.
-The following fields are represented :--- the present enrolment fifty-one.
-The average age of the students this year is about twenty-five years.
+The following fields are represented:-

-London,14 America,
+London, 14 America, 3

-South Eagland (not in- West Africa, 1
+South England (not in- West Africa, 1

-cluding London),13 Donmask, 1
+cluding London),13 Denma: k, 1

 North England, 8 India, 1

 Wales, 3 China, 1

 Ireland, 2

 Since the opening four mor e have entered, making